 Grace was standing behind the tantrum-thrower, she could tell my giving in was right around the corner, and she gave me the wide-eyed “stop, mom!” sign (her hand swiping across her neck).
 Thanks to her, I didn’t give in.
 I kept those boundaries.

 Of course, the not-so-innocent child stomped off to her bedroom, mad as a hornet.

 But do you know what?
 She cooled off and came to give me the biggest hug to apologize.
 (This girl, I must add, is my hero and yes, has her moments, but is learning and growing every day.)

 She knew she was in the wrong.
+It just took a little time for her to internalize that.
 She was able to resolve things in her own mind after a little thinking.
 And she was SO MUCH HAPPIER knowing that those boundaries were still firmly in place.

 I was so grateful for Grace (who will be such an amazing mother some day), who reminded me that just because someone is wailing and I am tired doesn’t mean I should give in.

-And I have to remind myself to become a “durable object,” and not let my emotions get the best of me.
+I have to remind myself all the time to become a “durable object,” and not let my emotions get the best of me.

 All that to say I have a renewed appreciation for the beauty of boundaries.